Just because you're a kid doesn't mean you can't make a difference!

 A checklist means you have a whole lot of ideas ready to go and it can be a lot of fun ticking them off as you do them.

 You can download our ready-made list or make your own.
 Include things you think would be fun to do or you'd like someone to do for you.

 Teachers are a bit like parents.
 They have a lot to do and heaps of kids to look after.
 Imagine what a big job it would be to make sure your 20 - 30 kids all have what they need, understand the work and are happy!
-Now imagine you have some kids that think being disruptive is funny.
-Would you cope with people being rude, laughing and joking, calling out, picking on others, and refusing to do their work?
-Perhaps you can imagine why some teachers might have to yell or are sometimes a bit grumpy!
+Now imagine you have some kids that think being disruptive or rude is funny.
+Would you cope with people being laughing and joking, calling out, picking on others, or refusing to do their work?
+Perhaps you can imagine why some teachers might yell to get kids to pay attention or are sometimes a bit grumpy!

 What we talked about before with your parents, applies at school too.
 If you want your teacher and friends to be happy and kind, then you can help make that happen.
 Making it easier for everyone in your classroom, makes your life easier and happier too!

-Here are some things that help make your classroom a happier place to be:
+Here are some things you can do to make your classroom a happier place: